 Ninety-nine word summary

 The Greenfield Biodegradable Packaging and Litter Reduction Law is designed to control litter and reduce plastic trash using a managed waste stream.
 Elimination of single-use plastic bags by larger scale retail establishments is a primary purpose of this ordinance.
-Additionally, Greenfield citizens realize that no one foresaw the consequences of single-use water bottles, plastic bags, cigarette butts, incinerated waste and other plastic trash swept to the sea by rivers and wind, yet these consequences exist and motivate the community of Greenfield to enact this law to protect the health of the town, the watershed and the Earth.
+Additionally, Greenfield citizens realize that no one foresaw the consequences of single-use water bottles, plastic buckets and tarps, cigarette butts, incinerated waste and other plastic trash swept to the sea by rivers and wind, yet these consequences exist and motivate the community of Greenfield to enact this law to protect the health of the town, the watershed and the Earth.

 Petition to Greenfield Town Council requesting passage of this plastic waste and litter control law,